Both personal branding and personal SEO are critical components in successful executive job search today . . . and they go hand in hand.

 Go beyond personal SEO when writing your content.
 Be authentic.

-Never underestimate the power of personal or softer touchpoints in your personal marketing content to generate chemistry, and make the content a much more interesting read.
+Never underestimate the power of personal or softer touchpoints in your job search marketing content to generate chemistry, and make the content a much more interesting read.

 Mixing it up well with Personal SEO and personal branding will help you do a better job of capturing the attention of people who may be reviewing mountains of content when assessing candidates.